Exams

 H-1B Visas & OPT: How to Stay in the US After Your MBA

 For this reason, thousands of students apply to US business schools every year, in the hope of landing a job there after graduation.
+There are, however, a number of requirements and procedures that graduates need to go through before securing their career in the US, with requirements often subject to change.

 Optional Practical Training (OPT)

-After you graduate from your MBA program, you’re eligible for optional practical training (OPT), which is a 12-month period in which you can stay on and work in the US.
+After completing a Master’s or MBA program, international graduates are currently eligible for optional practical training (OPT).
+This is a 12-month period in which you can stay on and work in the US in an industry related to your field of study.

 Graduates from STEM-certified MBA programs are eligible for an additional 24 months (three years in total) for their OPT.